"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

-OpenAI's achievement with GPT-5.2 is substantial.
-The model did not simply improve on 4o's safety profile; within this dataset, it effectively reversed it.
-Where unsafe models became less reliable under accumulated context, it became more so, showing that narrative pressure need not overwhelm a model's safety orientation.
-While zero-context interventions were inconsistent, the most serious harms of AI-associated delusions emerge through iterative exchange, which is precisely where GPT-5.2 was strongest.
+OpenAI’s progress with GPT-5.2 is significant.
+The model did not simply improve on 4o’s safety profile; within this dataset, it effectively reversed it.
+Where unsafe models became less reliable under accumulated context, it became more so, showing that narrative pressure need not overwhelm a model’s safety orientation.
+While zero-context interventions were inconsistent, the most serious harms of AI-associated delusions emerge through extended dialogue, which is precisely where GPT-5.2 was strongest.
 Stylistically, it was not the most charismatic model, but for a user in crisis, dependability may matter more.
-Alongside Claude Opus 4.5, GPT-5.2 demonstrates that robust safety is both possible and already achievable.
-However, progress cannot be presumed linear; users have pushed back on prior moves toward safety, and OpenAI has sometimes acquiesced (Freedman, 2025).
-The challenge now may be to sustain this momentum in the face of increasing market pressure.
+Alongside Claude Opus 4.5, GPT-5.2 demonstrates that – under the conditions tested – robust safety is both possible and already achievable.
+However, progress cannot be presumed linear; users have pushed back on prior moves toward safety, and OpenAI has sometimes acquiesced \cite{ref25}.
+Whether these gains can hold against competitive market pressures, or the expanded capabilities of future models, remains to be seen.